PhDane/PhDane.github.io/_posts/2022-10-01-petriglieri-2011-under-threat-responses-to-and-consequences-of-threats-to-individuals-identities.md

 > Proposition 8: Among identity threats that provoke identity-restructuring responses, the importance-change response is more likely when the threatened identity is established.

 ## Application
 Organizational consequences to identity threat are clear from the above table.
 Understanding the paths available can assist managers in better plotting a strategy that will eliminate the threat (and hopefully provide an opportunity to reframe the experience as one that provided growth).
 Future research could consist of (as the author pointed out) scale development for assessing identity threat.
-It seems to me like there might need to be more research on the specific characteristics of an identity that make it vulnerable to threat.
+It seems that there might need to be more research on the specific characteristics of an identity that make it vulnerable to threat.